-Emission Point ID on Point ID Pollutant 1-10E Mix Bowl-384 Heptane (VOC) 2
+Emission Point ID Pollutant Hourly Emissions (Lb/Hr) 1-10E Mix Bowl-384 Heptane (VOC) 2

 4.1.7.
 After all liquid VOC has been evaporated from the mix bowl, Emission Point 1-10E shall be valved shut and Emission Point 1-11E (the condenser) is opened.
 The mix bowl shall then be evacuated to remove the VOC vapors in the free volume of the mix bowl and associated plumbing and the VOC vapors shall pass through the condenser.
 Emissions of VOC from Emission Point ID 1-11E (the condenser) shall not exceed 2.0 lb/hr.